 If you have narrowed it down to the breed you want, and if that breed happens to be a Beagle, then it is time to decide if you want a boy or a girl.
 Male and female Beagles can offer the same unconditional love and companionship, but there are a few differences to take into consideration when you make your final choice.

 Getting a Beagle is a big decision, and some people prefer male Beagles over females, while others favor the opposite sex.
 Male and female Beagles are different, and we will help you figure out which of the two is right for you.

 What are the Size Differences Between Male and Female Beagles?

 Males are usually larger than females regardless of breed, and sometimes size can be relevant for a new dog owner.
 Examples are when you walk your dog – you need to be able to hold it physically, and size can also play a part if you are living in a small and cramped apartment.

 Let’s start with male Beagles.
 Male Beagles tend to be around 15 inches in height, making them small or medium-sized dogs.
 Weightwise, male Beagles usually weigh in at approximately 26 pounds.
 Both height and weight can differ somewhat but should fall within a small margin to comply with breed standards.

 The Beagle is a breed where males and females don’t differ too much in size, and female Beagles tend to stand 14 inches tall – slightly smaller than males.
-That said, there are many female Beagles that are bigger than male Beagles, and there is no guarantee for how big your dog will get.
+That said, many female Beagles are bigger than male Beagles, and there is no guarantee for how big your dog will get.
 The average weight of a female Beagle is 23 pounds.

 Size probably won’t be what determines if you should get a male or a female Beagle, as the two aren’t that different.
-Both are compact, little dogs that are easy to take with you everywhere, and their height and weight are very similar.
+Both are compact little dogs that are easy to take with you everywhere, and their height and weight are very similar.

 What are the Temperament Differences Between Male and Female Beagles?